 Using the Mime Types Plus Plugin to fix the “security reasons” error

-If you got “security reasons” error message on Divi when you tried to upload a custom font, then you need to install a plugin to work around it.
+If you got the “security reasons” error message on Divi when you tried to upload a custom font to WordPress, then you need to install a plugin to work around it.
 But don’t worry because it’s free and easy.

 Download and install the Mime Types Plus plugin.

 Go into the settings for the plugin, and you’ll see a screen that looks like this:

 Now we just need to fill out these fields.

 - For “Extension,” type either “ttf” or “otf” (depending on what file type your font is in).

 - For “Mime Type,” type either “font/ttf” or “font/otf” (again, depending on your file type).